Justice and Police Museum, Sydney.

 Websites and TV:

-Including: Global news coverage on the Sea Shepherd anti-whaling Antarctic campaign in 2009/10 on sites such as CBS News, Yahoo News, MSNBC News, AOL News, ABC Australia News online, SBS News Online, Japan Times Online, Sun Herald Online; and many others; as well as on ABC TV Australia and Channel Seven Australia and others; Humanities and Social Sciences Department of The University Of Technology Sydney (UTS); NSW Government Board of Studies; NSW Teachers Federation; Greenpeace; Griffith University College of the Arts; The Greens; Indymedia.
+Including: Global news coverage on the Sea Shepherd anti-whaling Antarctic campaigns in 2009/10 & 2012/13 on sites such as CBS News, Yahoo News, MSNBC News, AOL News, ABC Australia News online, SBS News Online, Japan Times Online, Sun Herald Online; and many others; as well as on ABC TV Australia and Channel Seven Australia and others.

 Other: